evdubs/invesco-etf-holdings/README.md

+### As of 2020-02-16, ADRA, ADRD, and ADRU were delisted.
+This ETL tool is less valuable now that there is less coverage of the ADR space.

 # invesco-etf-holdings
 These Racket programs will download the Invesco ADR ETF holdings XLS documents and insert the holding data into a PostgreSQL database.
 The intended usage is something like the following (and will need some bit of software to do the XLS->CSV transformation):